tommasocarraro/NESYKnowledgeTransfer/README.md

 # Mitigating Data Sparsity via Neuro-Symbolic Knowledge Transfer

-This repository contains the implementation for the paper "Mitigating Data Sparsity via Neuro-Symbolic Knowledge Transfer".
-The entire code has been well documented to allow reviewers to understand the logic if needed.
+This repository contains the implementation for the paper "Mitigating Data Sparsity via Neuro-Symbolic Knowledge Transfer" published at the 46th European Conference on Information Retrieval (ECIR'24).
+The entire code has been well documented to allow reviewers and researchers to understand the logic if needed.

 ### Directory structure